 Use private content for all the things you personally need for the project, but that no one else needs to see.
 For example, you might use private resources for docs you're not ready to share yet, private tasks to keep track of what you personally need to do for the project, or private notes for your "notes to self".

-Open a workspace.
+Open a space.

 Click the big blue + button in the bottom-right of the screen.